We purchased four of these inexpensive Loftek IP cameras; one has, apparently sprung a leak:

 It filled up the sink.
 It ran across the floor.
 It soaked the carpet.
 It seeped into the sub floor and out of the ceiling on the first floor and then into this nice Pacific Recorders BMX III console.

-You know that burning electronic/plastic smell?
+Do you know that burning electronic/plastic smell?
 Yeah, that’s it, mixed with stale funky water, wet wood and a nondescript mildewy odor; that is what the room smells like.
 Very pleasing.
 The furniture below the console was soaked too:

-The backplane for the power supply buss has to be replaced and these switches with the water bubbles in them, they have to go too:
+The backplane for the power supply buss has to be replaced and these switches with the water bubbles in them, have to go too: